cloudfoundry-attic/cf-docs-deprecated/content/tools/vmc/installing-vmc.md

 prompt$ vmc target
 ```

+**Note**
+: If you plan to use Micro Cloud Foundry you have to register a user by calling the command `vmc register`

 *   Login using the user credentials you received via email after you registered with Cloud Foundry.
 Your username is typically your email address.

 ```bash